Sigma Tau Delta: History

-The society has grown swiftly through its first hundred years, having established over 850 chapters.
-It is one of the largest member organizations of the ACHS.
+Sigma Tau Delta joined the Association of College Honor Societies in 1972.
+By 2011, it had grown to 812 active chapters and 9,000 active members.

-Literary honor society Lambda Iota Tau went dormant in 2016-2017, with many members joining Sigma Tau Delta.
+Literary honor society Lambda Iota Tau went dormant in 2016–2017, with many members joining Sigma Tau Delta.
+As of 2024, the society has chartered 850 chapters.

-Organization
+Symbols

+Sigma Tau Delta's motto is "Sincerity, Trust, Design".
+Its insignia is a gold key.
+Its colors are cardinal and black.
+Its flower is the red rose.
+Its publications are The Rectangle and Sigma Tau Delta Review.

+Governance

-Sigma Tau Delta is divided into six regions: Eastern, Far Western, High Plains, Midwestern, Southern, and Southwestern.
+Sigma Tau Delta is divided into six regions.
 Each region has three elected regional officials: a Regent, a Student Representative, and an Associate Student Representative.

-The Regents are voting members of the Board of Directors, which also includes the society President, Immediate Past President, Vice-President/President-Elect, Historian, Treasurer, and two Student Advisors.

-Serving the Board of Directors in a non-voting capacity are the Executive Director, Director of Communications and Chapter Development, Editor of Publications, Student Representatives, Alumni Representative, Web Facilitators, Business Manager, Project Coordinator, and NEHS Director.
+The regents are voting members of the board of directors, which also includes the society president, immediate past president, vice-president/president-elect, historian, treasurer, and two student advisors.
+Serving the board of directors in a non-voting capacity are the executive director, director of communications and chapter development, editor of publications, student representatives, alumni representative, web facilitators, business manager, project coordinator, and NEHS director.

+The society's central office is located at Northern Illinois University in DeKalb, Illinois.

 Membership

 Student membership is available to students currently enrolled in four-year colleges and universities that have active chapters; applications are submitted through the student's local chapter.

-Candidates for undergraduate membership must have completed at least three semesters or five quarters of college work and a minimum of two college courses in English language or literature beyond the usual requirements in freshman English.
+Candidates for undergraduate membership must have completed at least three semesters or five-quarters of college work and a minimum of two college courses in English language or literature beyond the usual requirements in freshman English.
 They must also have a minimum of a B or equivalent grade point average in English and must rank at least in the highest 35 percent of their class in general scholarship.
 (Local chapters may raise, but not lower, these criteria.)

 Candidates for graduate membership must be enrolled in a graduate program in English or one of its specializations, have completed six semester hours of graduate work or the equivalent, and have a minimum grade point average of 3.3 on a 4.0 scale.